NEWAGE-Labs/nal.docs/docs/current release/SOPs/Software and Computers/Git.md

 ###### Pull

 > A Pull completes the actions described in a [fetch](#fetch).
 Pulling will overwrite local [repository](#repository) files with the changes described in the identical fetch process.
 Pulls are typically done by [remote](#remote) repositories and pull from either other remote repositories, or from an [origin](#origin) repository.
 Instead of [pushing](#push) a change to an origin repository, a Pull Request is made to ask the origin repository to pull from your local repository.
 This allows the origin to never be accidentally overwritten.

+###### Checkout

+> A Checkout updates a local repository with a copy of a branch or tagged commit from a repository.
+Checkouts are used as the basis for updates and comparisons.

 ###### Tag